Towards Automated Kernel Generation in the Era of LLMs: Introduction

-Although the integration of LLMs and LLM-based agents into kernel generation marks a rapidly advancing frontier in AI systems research, the absence of a systematic survey has resulted in a fragmented research landscape.
-This survey addresses this gap by presenting a unified overview of the field, clarifying foundational concepts, and highlighting emergent methodologies and trends.
-A key contribution is our consolidated resource infrastructure, featuring a structured compilation of training-ready kernel datasets and a literature collection tailored for retrieval-augmented generation (RAG), designed to facilitate data-driven research in this specialized kernel-generation domain.
-Moving beyond a synthesis of existing methodologies, we also spotlight critical open challenges and propose promising research directions, aiming to establish a foundational reference for the next generation of innovation in LLM-driven kernel generation.
+Despite rapid progress, research on LLM-driven kernel generation remains fragmented and lacks a systematic synthesis.
+This survey addresses this gap by presenting a unified overview of the field, clarifying foundational concepts, and highlighting emerging methodologies and trends.
+A key contribution is our consolidated resource infrastructure, which features a structured organization of training-ready kernel datasets and a literature collection tailored for retrieval-augmented generation (RAG), designed to facilitate data-driven research in this specialized kernel-generation domain.
+Moving beyond a synthesis of existing methodologies, we also highlight critical open challenges and propose promising research directions, aiming to establish a foundational reference for the next generation of innovation in LLM-driven kernel generation.